 I use a propane torch to light my fires so it really doesn’t matter how wet the wood gets.
 I used to build fires the old fashioned way like a good Boy Scout, but you just want to get the job done when you’re lighting fires every day and freezing in the morning.

 A propane torch is like a mini flame thrower that attaches to a propane tank.
-I picked mine up at Harbor Freight for like $30, but there’s Flame King Torch on Amazon that has an ignitor that I’ve been eyeing.
+I picked mine up at Harbor Freight for like $30, but there’s a Flame King Torch on Amazon that has an ignitor that I’ve been eyeing.
 Trust Me!
 Once you build a fire with a flame thrower you’ll never go back to the old fashioned way.
 Plus it’s much safer and easier to control than gasoline.

 Bark On The Bottom Is Easier to Stack and Carry